K-OpenNet/ONOS-SMoV/README.md

-SM-ONOS VN: Security-Mode ONOS for Virtual Network
+SM-ONOS VN: Security-Mode ONOS on Virtual Networks
 ====================================

 ### What is SM-ONOS VN?